 Indication Device Type Status Notes

-Nonunion of long bone fractures Noninvasive electrical Covered Six months without healing + serial radiographs (2 sets, 90 days apart) required
+Nonunion of long bone fractures Noninvasive electrical Covered Requires 6+ months without healing; serial radiographs confirming cessation for 3+ months, minimum 2 sets, 90 days apart

-Nonunion of long bone fractures Invasive (implantable) electrical Covered Same six-month and serial radiograph requirements apply
+Nonunion of long bone fractures Invasive (implantable) electrical Covered Same radiographic documentation requirements apply

-Nonunion fractures Ultrasonic Covered Effective January 1, 2001; cannot be used concurrently with other noninvasive devices
+Nonunion fractures Ultrasonic Covered Effective January 1, 2001; cannot be used concurrently with noninvasive electrical device

 + 7 more indications